 Less than significant impact.
-The proposed project would not extract groundwater nor create a new demand for water which could impact groundwater supplies.
+The proposed project would not extract groundwater or create a new demand for water which could impact groundwater supplies.
 As such, the proposed project would not decrease groundwater supplies and would not impede sustainable groundwater management of the Santa Clara subbasin.
-The impact would be less than significant.
+Impacts would be less than significant.

-Removal of the 12 billboards would not include excavation and would not have the potential to impede sustainable groundwater management.
+Removal of the 11 billboards would not include excavation and all debris would be removed from the site.
+Accordingly, it would not have the potential to impede sustainable groundwater management.
 No impact would occur.

-- 3) Would the project substantially alter the existing drainage pattern of area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - (a) result in substantial erosion or siltation on- or off-site;
+- Would the project substantially alter the existing drainage pattern of area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - (a) Result in substantial erosion or siltation on- or off-site;

 Less than significant impact.
-The proposed project's long-term disturbed footprint would be approximately 19.67 square feet.
-Construction of the proposed billboard's foundation structure would result in a limited, negligible increase in impervious area, which would not result in substantial erosion or siltation on- or off-site.
+The proposed project's long-term disturbed footprint would be approximately 28.25 square feet at each of the two project sites.
+Construction of the proposed billboards' foundation structure would result in a limited, negligible increase in impervious area, which would not result in substantial erosion or siltation on- or off-site.
 Therefore, the impact would be less than significant.

-Removal of the 12 billboards would not include excavation and would not have the potential to result in erosion or siltation.
+Removal of the 11 billboards would not include excavation and would not have the potential to result in erosion or siltation.
 No impact would occur.

-(b) substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site;
+(b) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site;

 Less than significant impact.
-As previously stated, the proposed billboard's foundation structure would have a limited construction footprint area.
-Construction of the proposed billboard would not substantially impact the amount of runoff from the project site nor increase the impervious surface area compared to existing conditions.
+As previously stated, the proposed billboards' foundation structures would have a limited construction footprint area.
+Construction of the proposed billboards would not substantially impact the amount of runoff from the project sites nor increase the impervious surface area compared to existing conditions.
 Therefore, project implementation would not substantially increase the rate of runoff water that would result in flooding on- or off-site.
 Impacts would be less than significant.

-Removal of the 12 billboards would not include excavation and would not have the potential to result in runoff.
+Removal of the 11 billboards would not include excavation and would not have the potential to result in runoff.
 No impact would occur.

-(c) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or
+(c) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or

 Less than significant impact.
-As previously stated, the proposed project's long-term disturbed footprint would be very small, approximately 19.67 square feet, which would not substantially impact the amount of runoff from the site nor substantially increase the impervious surface area compared to existing conditions.
-Therefore, project implementation would not substantially contribute to runoff water which would exceed the capacity of existing drainage systems or provide sources of polluted runoff.
+As previously stated, the proposed project's long-term disturbed footprint would be very small, approximately 28.25 square feet at each of the two project sites, which would not substantially impact the amount of runoff from the site nor substantially increase the impervious surface area, compared to existing conditions.
+Therefore, project implementation would not substantially contribute to runoff water, which would exceed the capacity of existing drainage systems or provide sources of polluted runoff.
 Impacts would be less than significant.

-Removal of the 12 billboards would not include excavation and would be limited to their existing footprints.
+Removal of the 11 billboards would not include excavation and would be limited to their existing footprints.
 Removal activities would not result in runoff and would therefore not have the potential to exceed the capacity of existing drainage systems or provide sources of polluted runoff.
 No impact would occur.